This guide walks you through how to set up and configure the Knowledge Base plugin.

 F.A.Q. and Support

-For customers with a valid license, you can get premium support at http://herothemes.com/support/.
+For customers with an active site, you can reach the support team at HeroThemes Support.

 How do I reset article votes?